Karandra/PrivateProfileRedirector/Chnagelog.md

 - Added option `ProcessInlineComments` to discard inline comments, otherwise comments will be read as part of value.
 - Added option `TrimValueQuotes` to correctly retrieve value like `sNegativeDir="enbseries\LUTs\Negative Stock"`.
 - Fiexd possible crash in `GetPrivateProfileString` when requested value is not found or its length is 0.
 Fixing this allows Creation Clud to work which can be undesired.
 Option `DisableCCUnsafeA` were added to revert to old behavior.
+- Function `GetPrivateProfileInt` can now parse integers in binary, octal and hex representations.

 # Version 0.2.0, 28.07.2018
 - Added option "NativeWrite" that allows use of native "WritePrivateProfileString" function.
 Use it, if you experience write issues, like some files being written incorrectly.